FlashGenie/genie-app/README.md

 ## Background and overview
 **Genie** is a study aid app that leverages AI to generate flashcards from user-uploaded notes.
 Users can create flashcard decks using AI, customize them to their liking, and search through existing decks created by other users.

-We will need to:
-- Figure out how craft fetch requests to OpenAI api in order to generate desired flashcards response
-- Build a database to store user and flashcard data
-- Construct a Web application for visualization of and interaction with the flashcard data

 ## Functionality and MVP
 - User Authentication: Secure sign-up and login
 - User generated flashcards: Create, read, update, and delete flashcards